SAMexpert logo

 IMPORTANT: CSP-Hosters may not use their licenses.
 Licenses must belong to end clients, either sold with services or "brought" to the hosting platform.

-In the language of the program guide, CSP Hosters are authorised to offer Hosting Services with licenses included ("License-included services").
+In the program guide's language, CSP Hosters are authorised to offer Hosting Services with licenses included ("License-included services").
 They may also provide hosting services to clients with eligible licences ("BYOL services").
 Note, however, that participation in the CSP Hoster program is not required to provide "BYOL services" only.

 Who can become a CSP Hoster?